American Legion 519 - A Legion of Legacy - Visit Palm Springs tag-img

 Bing Crosby and Bob Hope share the NBC microphone stationed at the American Legion Post No. 519 to broadcast the Kraft Music Hall variety show.

-And they pressed their luminous lips to some of the “buried treasures” that McLean and Lee Wilson found when they reopened the American Legion 519 stage after decades of shuttering.
-One such find: a 1948 microphone used by Judy Garland herself.
+And they pressed their luminous lips to some of the “buried treasures” McLean and Lee Wilson found when they reopened the American Legion 519 stage after decades of shuttering—one such find: a 1948 microphone used by Judy Garland herself.

 Listen to Audio

-Listen to a snippet of a Kraft Music Hall broad cast from the American Legion Post No. 519 starring Al Jolson.
+Listen to a Kraft Music Hall snippet broadcast from the American Legion Post No. 519 starring Al Jolson.

 Cary Grant was one of the movie stars to participate in the live broadcasts from the American Legion Post No. 519.